paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-9a-audit.md

     (iii) ensuring the audit of the financial statements of the Department of Defense for each fiscal year after fiscal year 2020 occurs by not later than March 31 following such fiscal year;

-    (iv) achieving an unqualified audit opinion for each major element of the statement of budgetary resources of the Department of Defense; and
+    (iv) achieving an unqualified audit opinion for each major element of the statement of budgetary resources of the Department of Defense;

-    (v) addressing the existence and completeness of each major category of Department of Defense assets; and
+    (v) addressing the existence and completeness of each major category of Department of Defense assets;

+    (vi) meeting resource requirements, including personnel and information technology infrastructure; and

+    (vii) identifying long-range goals and measurable objectives, including audit cycle timelines, control testing frequency, and auditor-validated corrective action plans; and

   (B) systematically tie the actions described under subparagraph (A) to business process and control improvements and business systems modernization efforts described in [section 2222 of this title](./chapter-131-planning-and-coordination.md#section-2222).